Quinault Water Protection Program

 Twenty five miles of unspoiled Pacific Coast shoreline comprise the western border of the Nation.
 Coastal waters provide razor clams, Dungeness crabs, black cod, halibut, mussels and seaweeds for traditional foods and medicines.
 They are home to seals, otters, whales and hundreds of species of birds.
 Tidal pools feature sea anemones and other marine creatures.

-The Quinault Water Protection Project monitors water quality in its rivers, in Lake Quinault and along the coast.
+The Quinault Water Protection Program monitors water quality in its rivers, in Lake Quinault and along the coast.
 The Quinault Division of Natural Resources has a water quality program to help the Nation sustainably maintain cool clean water for fish, wildlife and human uses.

-Quinault Water Protection Project History
+Quinault Water Protection History

 Over the past century, removal of old-growth forests and large woody debris destabilized the Quinault River floodplain and resulted in a nearly complete loss of cool, stable, off channel salmon habitat where blueback can spawn.
 The Upper Quinault River above Lake Quinault now comprises immature red alder growing in a shallow, braided river with few side channels.